proudcommerce/devstral-vibe-sidebar/README.md

 2. **Mistral Vibe CLI** installed and accessible in your PATH
    - Install with: `curl -LsSf https://mistral.ai/vibe/install.sh | bash`
    - You can verify this by running `vibe --version` in your terminal
-   - For more information, see [Mistral Vibe documentation](https://mistral.ai/news/devstral-2-vibe-cli)
+   - For more information, see [Mistral Vibe documentation](https://docs.mistral.ai/mistral-vibe/introduction)

 ## Installation

+Simply install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ProudcommerceGmbH.devstral-vibe-sidebar) or directly from this repository (see below).

+## Development and local installation

 ### Step 1: Clone or Download the Repository